Polymers in Medicine

 Authors are responsible for disclosing all financial and personal relationships that might bias or be seen to bias their work.
 Authors may, at any time before accepting the article for publication, withdraw the article by submitting a statement in the Editorial System.

-Complaints
+Complaints and appeals

 If concerns are raised regarding scientific soundness or originality of a published manuscript, or figure manipulation or other forms of misconduct are alleged in a direct email to the editor or publisher, supported by sound evidence, the editor/publisher responds to the person who raised concerns saying that they are going to investigate and will let them know the outcome but will not necessarily be in contact regularly before then.
 If the evidence is not provided in the initial communication, the editor/publisher requests it.
 Based on the evidence material, the editor/publisher investigates according to the appropriate COPE flowchart.
 If there is an outcome to the investigation, such as a correction or retraction, the person who originally raised the concern is informed about the outcome of the case.
 Concerns raised via social media are treated in the same way as raised directly if evidence is provided in the initial claim or after a request.